 Dr. Coleman recognized as expert in implementing deeper learning strategies

-Dr. Coleman is an associate clinical professor at the University of Kentucky (UK) in the Department of Educational Leadership Studies.
-She is the program coordinator for the Principal Preparation Program and the director of the Next Generation Leadership Academy.
-Dr. Coleman is taking a one-year leave from UK.
-The memorandum of agreement finalizing the arrangement is on the agenda for a July 10 special-called Jefferson County Board of Education meeting.
+Dr. Coleman previously served as an associate clinical professor at the University of Kentucky (UK) in the Department of Educational Leadership Studies.
+She was the program coordinator for the Principal Preparation Program and the director of the Next Generation Leadership Academy.